ApfelsaftDevs/discord-token-invite-joiner/README.md

-# WORKING 2023 AFTER THE API CHANGES
+# WORKING 2023 AFTER THE API CHANGE

 # Discord token invite joiner
 Joins a specified server on all the tokens in tokens.txt